vivaria/edisonrul.ing/docs/source/cards/blast-held-by-a-tribute.md

-# BLAST HELD BY A TRIBUTE
+# Blast Held By A Tribute

 *   When your opponent attacks with a monster that you Tribute Summoned, and your opponent took control of, you can activate "Blast Held by a Tribute".
 *   Monsters like "Tyrant Dragon" cannot negate the effect of "Blast Held by a Tribute".